-Ben has cited Luther via the anthology, What Luther Says by Ewald Plass, as well as an interpretive editor's comment from the same book.
-To give further validity to his historical finds, he went over to Google Books and located an old German version of the actual source: Von Ehesachen (Concerning Matrimonial Matters).
+Luther is being cited via the anthology, What Luther Says by Ewald Plass.
+Provided also is as an interpretive editor's comment from the same book.
+To give further validity to his historical finds, this defender of Rome went over to Google Books and located the front cover of an old German version of the actual source: Von Ehesachen (Concerning Matrimonial Matters).
 We can be very grateful for such in-depth work.
-It probably took Ben an entire 2 minutes to read the quote in What Luther Says, and then another 30 seconds to find a source he can't even read on Google Books.
+It probably took Rome's defender an entire 2 minutes to read the quote in What Luther Says, and then another 30 seconds to find a source he can't even read on Google Books!
 Perhaps he had to drive a distance to a library to read What Luther Says.
-In which case, we can thank him as well for the expenses incurred for such research endeavours.
+In which case, we can thank him as well for the expenses incurred for such research endeavors.
 By the way, "2796.
 What about the Intercourse of the Betrothed?" are not Luther's words, or part of the original source.
-They are the words of Plass.
+They are the words of the editor, Ewald Plass.

-What Ben and his friends probably have not done is actually read Luther's Concerning Matrimonial Matters.
-As a helpful tip from a Protestant with a hit sacred cow, I suggest next time Ben goes down to the library, he need only to find that big section of similarly shaped and colored books that say "Luther's Works" on their spines.
+Now, for a brief moment of sarcasm: What Ben and his polemical friends apparently have not done is actually read Luther's Concerning Matrimonial Matters.
+As a helpful tip from a Protestant with a hit sacred cow, I suggest next time one of Rome's defenders goes down to the library, he need only to find that big section of similarly shaped and colored books that say "Luther's Works" on their spines.
 These will probably be located somewhere near What Luther Says. follow your finger along the volumes noting they're numbered, and then find volume 46, located after 45 and before 47.
 Note of caution, sometimes libraries do not have the volumes in precise order.
-On page 259 of volume 46, Ben will find On Marriage Matters (1530) translated by Frederick C. Ahrens, unless some unscrupulous person has absconded the pages.
-Perhaps a Protestant wishing to hide the real truth about Luther ripped this treatise out to keep the Luther-myth going.
+On page 259 of volume 46, One will find On Marriage Matters (1530) translated by Frederick C. Ahrens (unless some unscrupulous person has absconded the pages... perhaps a Protestant wishing to hide the real truth about Luther ripped this treatise out to keep the Luther-myth going.

 As the Reformation progressed, some of the specifics of canon law were no longer regulating marriage in some areas.
 The editors explain,